CMA vs CPA: Which Accounting Designation is Right for You?

 CMA vs CPA Requirements

-In order to become either a CMA or CPA there are several requirements you must fulfil.
+In order to become either a CMA or CPA there are several requirements you must fulfill.

 In addition to your education, you must obtain two continuous years of work experience in management accounting or financial management.